concord-consortium/rigse/docs/rails-5-upgrade.md

     10. Fix broken Rails 4 -> 5.0 tests
       1. Fixed undefined method `distinct' for []:Array
       2. Fixed invalid SQL generation in searchable_model caused by change in how Rails 5 generates SQL when a where condition of [""] is given
+      3. Fixed removing milliseconds from doubled model compares
+      4. Fixed check for empty string in clazzes controller

 ## Rails 4 -> 5.0 TODO